Battle of Chaeronea (338 BC): Prelude

 During this period Philip discharged his responsibility to the Amphicytonic council by settling the situation in Amphissa.
 He tricked a force of 10,000 mercenaries who were guarding the road from Phocis to Amphissa into abandoning their posts, then took Amphissa and expelled its citizens, turning it over to Delphi.
 He probably also engaged in diplomatic attempts to avoid further conflict in Greece, although if so, he was unsuccessful.

-When news first arrived that Philip was in Elatea, just three days march away, there was panic in Athens.
-In what Cawkwell describes as his proudest moment, Demosthenes alone counseled against despair, and proposed that the Athenians should seek an alliance with the Thebans; his decree was passed, and he was sent as ambassador.
+When news first arrived that Philip was in Elatea, just three days' march away, there was panic in Athens.
+In what Cawkwell describes as his proudest moment, Demosthenes alone counselled against despair, and proposed that the Athenians should seek an alliance with the Thebans; his decree was passed, and he was sent as ambassador.
 Philip had also sent an embassy to Thebes, requesting that the Thebans join him, or at least allow him to pass through Boeotia unhindered.
 Since the Thebans were still not formally at war with Philip, they could have avoided the conflict altogether.
 However, in spite of Philip's proximity, and their traditional enmity with Athens, they chose to ally with the Athenians, in the cause of liberty for Greece.
 The Athenian army had already pre-emptively been sent in the direction of Boeotia, and was therefore able to join the Thebans within days of the alliance being agreed.

 The details of the campaign leading up to Chaeronea are almost completely unknown.
-Philip was presumably prevented from entering Boeotia by way of Mount Helicon, as the Spartans had done in the run-up to the Battle of Leuctra; or by any of the other mountain passes that led into Boeotia from Phocis.
+Philip was presumably prevented from entering Boeotia by way of Mount Helicon, as the Spartans had done in the run-up to the Battle of Leuctra, or by any of the other mountain passes that led into Boeotia from Phocis.
 There were certainly some preliminary skirmishes; Demosthenes alludes to a "winter battle" and "battle on the river" in his speeches, but no other details are preserved.
 Finally, in August 338 BC, Philip's army marched straight down the main road from Phocis to Boeotia, to assault the main allied army defending the road at Chaeronea.